MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/pull-alerts-using-rest-api.md

 For more information about the OAuth specifications, see the [OAuth Website](http://www.oauth.net).

-Windows Defender ATP supports the _Authorization grant flow_ and _Client credential flow_ to obtain access to generate alerts from the portal, with Azure Active Directory (AAD) as the authorization server.
+Microsoft Defender ATP supports the _Authorization grant flow_ and _Client credential flow_ to obtain access to generate alerts from the portal, with Azure Active Directory (AAD) as the authorization server.

 The _Authorization grant flow_ uses user credentials to get an authorization code, which is then used to obtain an access token.

-The _Client credential flow_ uses client credentials to authenticate against the Windows Defender ATP endpoint URL.
+The _Client credential flow_ uses client credentials to authenticate against the Microsoft Defender ATP endpoint URL.
 This flow is suitable for scenarios when an OAuth client creates requests to an API that doesn't require user credentials.

-Use the following method in the Windows Defender ATP API to pull alerts in JSON format.
+Use the following method in the Microsoft Defender ATP API to pull alerts in JSON format.

 >[!NOTE]
 >Windows Defender Security Center merges similar alert detections into a single alert.
 This API pulls alert detections in its raw form based on the query parameters you set, enabling you to apply your own grouping and filtering.

 ## Before you begin
-- Before calling the Windows Defender ATP endpoint to pull alerts, you'll need to enable the SIEM integration application in Azure Active Directory (AAD).
-For more information, see [Enable SIEM integration in Windows Defender ATP](enable-siem-integration-windows-defender-advanced-threat-protection.md).
+- Before calling the Microsoft Defender ATP endpoint to pull alerts, you'll need to enable the SIEM integration application in Azure Active Directory (AAD).
+For more information, see [Enable SIEM integration in Microsoft Defender ATP](enable-siem-integration-windows-defender-advanced-threat-protection.md).

 - Take note of the following values in your Azure application registration.
 You need these values to configure the OAuth flow in your service or daemon app:
   - Application ID (unique to your application)